-Jodl, Alfred Gustav, born in Wurzburg,
+Jodl, Alfred Josef Ferdinand, born in Wurzburg,

 on 10-05-1890, fifteen months after Adolf Hitler (did you know) (see Hitler parents)